East Brunswick High School: Curriculum and grading

 In addition to regular, honors, and Advanced Placement classes, the curriculum includes numerous electives in humanities, business, visual arts, music, drama, family and consumer science, and technology education.
 Two Cooperative Education programs are available, as well as a shared time program at the East Brunswick campus of the Middlesex County Vocational and Technical High Schools.

 The Board of Education changed the grading system to a "quality point" type of system where grades are equal to a number (GPA) and the GPA from the four quarters plus midterms (and/or finals) are averaged as well.
 Grade Point Average calculations are weighted three different ways: Standard scale, Honors Scale and AP scale.
 The Honors Scale transposes GPA values to their respective letter grades by a factor of 1.15, while the AP scale transposes by a factor of 1.25.

 Extracurricular activities

 East Brunswick High School offers a full range of clubs and events.
-The school is perhaps most well known for its success in the national We the People: The Citizen and the Constitution competition, for which it won the national title in 1998, and then again three years in a row from 2004 to 2006.
+The school has achieved success in the national We the People: The Citizen and the Constitution competition, for which it won the national title in 1998, and then again three years in a row from 2004 to 2006.
 The team was the state champion in 2019–20.
 Through 2005, the team won the We The People state competition in 17 of the program's first 18 years.